flutter/website/src/docs/release/breaking-changes/mouse-tracker-no-longer-attaches-annotations.md

 in detail in [Issue #44631][]).

-This mechanism has been replaced by making `MouseRegion` a stateful widget, so that it can perform the mouted-exit check by itself by blocking the callback when unmounted.
+This mechanism has been replaced by making `MouseRegion` a stateful widget, so that it can perform the mounted-exit check by itself by blocking the callback when unmounted.
 Therefore, these methods have been removed, and `MouseTracker` no longer tracks all annotations on the screen.